-- (1) Every subpoena shall: - (a) state the name of the court from which it is issued; - (b) state the title of the action and action number; - (c) command each person to whom it is directed to attend a trial, interview or hearing and give testimony or to produce designated books, documents or tangible things in the possession, custody or control of that person at a time and place therein specified; and - (d) be substantially in the form approved by the Supreme Court. - (2) All subpoenas shall issue from the court for the court in which the matter is pending.
+- (1) Every subpoena shall - (a) state the name of the court from which it is issued: - (b) state the title of the action and action number; - (c) command each person to whom it is directed to attend a trial, interview, or hearing and give testimony or to produce designated books, documents, or tangible things in the possession, custody, or control of that person at a time and place therein specified; and - (d) be substantially in the form approved by the Supreme Court.

-- (3) The judge or clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall fill it in before service.
+- (2) All subpoenas shall issue from the court in which the matter is pending. - (3) The judge or clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall fill it in before service.
 The judge or clerk may issue a subpoena duces tecum to a party only if the subpoena duces tecum is completed by the party prior to issuance by the judge or clerk.
 Except as provided in Paragraph B of this rule, an attorney authorized to practice law in New Mexico and who represents a party, as an officer of the court, may also issue and sign a subpoena on behalf of the court in which the case is pending. - (4) Proof of service when necessary shall be made by filing with the clerk of the court a return substantially in the form approved by the Supreme Court. - B. Interviews.
-A subpoena compelling the attendance of the witness must be signed by the judge.
+A subpoena to appear to give an interview under Rule 6-504(D) NMRA will be issued only after good faith efforts to secure an interview have been unsuccessful.
+No subpoena to appear to give an interview shall be valid unless signed by the trial judge.
 A witness may be required to attend an interview anywhere within jurisdiction of the court.